aft4-net/ex-epp-fe/README.md

 ## Development server

-Run `ng serve my-app` for a dev server.
+Run `npm run serve {app-Name}` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Run `npm run serve:all` to serve all applications with development server.
+## Dockerized Build
+To run docekrized build run

+> docker-compose up -d
 ## Code scaffolding

-Run `ng g component my-component --project=my-app` to generate a new component.
+Run `npm run component my-component --project=my-app` to generate a new component.

 ## Build

-Run `ng build my-app` to build the project.
+Run `npm run build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Building multiple projects

+Run ``

 ## Running unit tests